-If you are backpacking to Glen Aulin ( it should be on your list) then you must make the trek into the Grand Canyon of the Tuolumne and see the three waterfalls it has to offer.
+If you are backpacking to Glen Aulin (which should be on your bucket list), then you must make the trek into the Grand Canyon of the Tuolumne and see the three waterfalls it has to offer as well.
 The most popular of these three is Waterwheel Falls, but you will pass the other two on your way there.
-Here is all the information on this amazing hike.
+Here is all the information on this fantastic hike.

 - 1,000 feet of elevation